whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 A bit further down, a section of **Statements** begins.
 Some of these statements are the sort of transparent information you'd see on a passport: "sex or gender" is "male", "date of birth."
 Others (such as "instance of" "human") may be a bit less obvious–we'll say more about those later.

 Even further down, you'll find another section with the heading **Identifiers**.
 Here you'll find the unique identifier that dozens of other databases–from the Library of Congress to the Internet Movie Database–use for Abdel Nasser in their systems.
 This avalanche of identifiers is characteristic of the linked data universe.
+(For further background on this point, read the [section on linked data authorities](https://programminghistorian.org/en/lessons/intro-to-linked-data#linked-open-data-what-is-it) in Blaney's lesson.)
 And at the very bottom, you will see a list of all of the Wikipedia pages about him.

 Unique identifiers are one key to understanding Wikidata.
 Wikidata's own identifiers can be found in the URL of Abdel Nasser's page, which is `https://www.wikidata.org/wiki/Q39524.` Abdel Nasser and all of the other objects that Wikidata describes are called "items".
 The Q-number `Q39524`, which is the unique identifier that you find at the end of the URL and at the top of Abdel Nasser's page, is the essence of the item.
 Everything else is you see on the page is semantics: optional labels and signfiers and statements about this identifier.